-It takes extra time to make them, and they almost only play well on headphones.
-But the 3D effect they have is profound, it’s a different dimension.
-Here are 10 of the best binaurally recorded albums to date.
+It takes extra time to make binaural music, and it almost only plays well on headphones.
+But the 3D effect is so profound that it’s a different dimension.
+Here are ten of the best binaural albums to date.

 1. Perfume Genius No Shape